What you need to know about becoming an ADI, from professional tests and permit applications to Essential Driver Training (EDT) and staying qualified.

 Explore RSA’s latest events related to road safety and services for road users, business owners and educators.View all events

-The Road Safety Authority will hold their Annual Conference on the 4 October 2023.
+The Road Safety Authority held their Annual Conference on the 4 October 2023.

 Here are some of our latest campaigns, with resources to download for use with your students and other audiences.View all